West-Lane-Translator/wlt_content/content/pages/FAQ.md

 ### I'm NOT going up on the roof!
 How can I get an outdoor antenna installed?

-[//]: # "TODO: Verify the following is still true."
 You are in luck!
-What we have been told is that if you purchase an outdoor antenna from Full Spectrum Computers in Florence, they will install it for you.
+What we have been told is that if you purchase an outdoor antenna from [Hyak](https://hyak.co) in Florence, they will install it for you.
 There may be an additional charge for this service, so be sure to inquire about this.
 Contracting to do installation or repairs on a home or business requires a license and insurance, so unless you have a relative who likes heights and owes you a favor, this may be your best option.

 ## FM